polkadot-fellows/JIPs/JIP-2.md

 - `Blob`: an arbitrary length array each item numeric between 0 and 255 inclusive.
 - `ServiceId`: a single numeric item between 0 and $2^{32}-1$ inclusive.
 - `Parameters`: an object describing the parameters of the JAM chain.
 See below for more information.
+- `SyncState`: an object describing the sync state of the chain.
+See below for more information.

 Generally JSON RPC can be used over a variety of media and we don't make any assumptions of this, but it is envisaged that Websockets will be the usual medium, on port 19800.